knewyousir/HW-session-10/readme.md

 }
 ```

-Test and note the data sync between the form and the Pirate listing above.
+Test and note the data sync between the form and the Pirate listing.

-Add the onChange handler to the other fields.
+Add the `onChange` handler to the other fields.

 ```js
 renderPirates(key){